Vaalee (1999 film): Remakes

 Mahesh Babu had shown interest in starring in a potential Telugu remake of Vaalee; however, Suryah refused to remake the film in any other language, with it being dubbed in Telugu instead.
 Vaalee was remade in Kannada under the same title (2001).
-Boney Kapoor entered negotiations with Chakravarthy to acquire the remake rights for Hindi and other languages.
-In response, Suryah attempted to block Chakravarthy from selling the remake rights by filing a case in the Madras High Court, but his plea was rejected.
+After Boney Kapoor entered negotiations with Chakravarthy to acquire the remake rights for Hindi and other languages, Suryah attempted to block Chakravarthy from selling the remake rights by filing a case in the Madras High Court, but his plea was rejected.
 Kapoor and Chakravarthy's deal was closed by August 2020.
 In November 2021, Suryah appealed to the Supreme Court of India, using a 2017 verdict by the Madras High Court that only the screenwriter holds the remake rights to his own film, but on 25 April 2022, the Supreme Court rejected his plea: "There can be no dispute that in respect of a cinematograph film, it is the producer of the film who is the owner of the copyright in the cinematograph film itself".

 Legacy

-After A. M. Rathnam watched the premier show of Vaalee, he decided to produce Suryah's next film Kushi (2000).
+After A. M. Rathnam watched the premiere show of Vaalee, he decided to produce Suryah's next film Kushi (2000).
 The plot of the 2007 Telugu film Hello Premistara was noted by some critics for its similarities with Vaalee.
 The sub-plot involving the photograph of an imaginary person named Sona and the fact that she actually exists in real life inspired the plot of the Telugu film Maska (2009).
 Simran reprised her role as Priya in a cameo appearance in Good Bad Ugly (2025).
+The scene where Deva lustfully touches Priya's hair was used in Kaalidas 2 (2026).